davidTom1194/cpp-Examples/README.md

   - no memory leaks
   - and an appropriate output based on the validity of the program's operation.

+- Linked Lists and Templates: pa17b.cpp
+    - proper code documentation
+    - proper implementation of Makefiles
+    - linked lists
+    - template files
+    - no memory leaks
+    - and an appropriate output based on the validity of the program's operation.

 - Personal Projects - Tic Tac Toe: Tic-Tac-Toe.cpp
   - proper code documentation
   - AI vs AI, AI vs Human, and Human vs Human